-Prospective connection applicants
+Current and prospective connection applicants

 Prospective developers and current applicants should be aware of the following:

-- There will be very significant delays in NSP and AEMO project assessments due to the complexity and detail of studies required to confirm the impact of a new connection on system security and quality of supply.
+- There will be significant delays in NSP and AEMO project assessments due to the complexity and detail of studies required to confirm the impact of a new connection on system security and quality of supply.

 - Very low system strength increases the potential for interaction of inverter-based resources to produce unacceptable voltage oscillations.
 For system security reasons, any proposed generating plant that is shown to contribute to instability will not be connected.